MatthGuitar/MatthGuitar/README.md

 My name is Matheus Pereira Cabral.

-I'm currently doing a postgraduate course in Full Stack Web Development at the Pontifical Catholic University of Minas Gerais (PUC Minas) and I'm looking for experiences to expand my knowledge as a developer.
-I am especially interested in Front-End Development (JavaScript, React and UX).
+I have a History degree and being working as a Front-End developer since 2020.
+I'm always looking for way to improve my skills as a developer and searching for new experiences to expand my knowledge.
+I have experience on React and Vue.Js development and special interest on the JavaScript ecosystem, UX Design and accessibility.

 ##